mccbryan3/ansible_workshop_files/docs/LECTURE1.4-MAIN.md

 ### Basic Tasks..

 yum, copy, service, command, shell, etc…

+windows modules usually start with the "win_" prefix.

 Use the ```ansible-doc``` command on specific modules to get information about the module.